 Recently, I had the pleasure of sitting down with Sam to discuss his legendary career and future plans.
 Enjoy.

-First off, I’m a huge fan of your body of work.
+First off, I’m a huge fan of your body of work, much like the writers over at Daily Game.
 A very eclectic mix of action, dance, violence, comedy, choreography and most under the watchful eyes of Golan and Globus themselves.

 Thank you for being such a huge fan of the movies I directed.
 It is good to know that even some 30 years after they were made some viewers still find t

 How did you get your start in film making?
 I remember seeing a feature film, I believe your first, called One More Chance, starring a young Kirstie Alley and the boxer Jake LaMotta’s nephew, John LaMotta.
 How was it getting to expand a student film into the film it became?

 In the fall of 1979, I was working towards a Master’s degree in Film at Loyola Marymount University in Los Angeles.
 Walking down the hall during a break between classes, I spotted a fellow film student dressed as he was, in typical Israeli garb – shorts and sandals.
 This was the beginning of my partnership with David Womark, which would lead to the student production of a full-length feature film, the first in the history of the film school.
 With school facilities, equipment and classmate crew available to us, and plenty of chutzpah and ingenuity, David and I convinced the faculty to let them expand my half hour master’s thesis into a full-length movie.
 Based on my own script, I recruited then-unknown actors Kirstie Alley (of Cheers), Johnny LaMotta (of Alf), and Michael Pataki.